 Unlike the helper email, you’re not asking just for their challenges with your topic.
 In this email you’re asking them about their lives and experience with your topic in general.

 This email also gives you insight into the exact type of person who you’re attracting onto your email list.
 You can gather information about your current and target customer, which will make it far easier to market to them.
+Additionally, engaging with existing customers through personalized communication can boost retention and provide valuable customer insights.

-6. The Favor Email
+6. The Customer Loyalty Favor Email

 One of the best things about having an email list is that you have a group of people who you can ask to take action on something – and who will usually follow through at much higher rates than the general public.